jouni/j-elements/docs/pages/component/input-decorator.md

 - I want to show additional content, for example, an icon, inside a text input
 - I don't want to recreate a text input component from scratch
 - I want to reuse a 3rd party CSS library/framework, for example, Bootstrap, which usually target native input elements.
+- I want an input element to size itself based on the current value

 ## Prefix and suffix content